M8 Woodside viaducts project

 The M8 Woodside Viaducts are a vital element of the strategic motorway and road network serving Glasgow, the wider region and country.
 They are estimated to carry approximately 150,000 vehicles per day.

 Ahead of planned refurbishment work, intrusive inspections of the supports were completed in 2020 and 2021 to help determine the extent of repairs.
 These found that the viaducts’ crossheads were in a much worse condition than anticipated which then required the implementation of temporary traffic management, lane closures and slip road restrictions in March 2021 to reduce the traffic load on the viaducts.
-Temporary propping works are currently being undertaken which, when complete, will allow the traffic restrictions to be lifted and allow more extensive repairs to be undertaken to the crossheads.
+Temporary propping works are currently being undertaken which, when complete, will allow the M8 traffic restrictions to be lifted and allow more extensive repairs to be undertaken to the crossheads.

 We acknowledge the disruption that is being experienced by the travelling public as a result of the ongoing temporary propping works and appreciate the patience of road users.
-However, we continue to work closely with the Contractor to ensure that the works are delivered safely and at the earliest opportunity.
+However, we continue to work closely with the Contractor to ensure that these extensive works are delivered safely and at the earliest opportunity.

 What is involved?